RebeccaChen0601/Big-Data-Projects/assignment1.md

 Answer:

+The three words that have the highest PMI with "tears" are "shed", "salt", and "eyes".
+The three words that have the highest PMI with "death" are "father's", "die", and "life".

 **Question 7.
 (5 points) In the Wikipedia dataset, what are the five words that have the highest PMI with "hockey"?
 And how many times do these words co-occur?
 Use -threshold 50.**

 Answer：

+The five words that have the highest PMI with "hockey" are "defenceman", "winger", "sledge", "goaltender", and "ice".

 ***Question 8.
 (5 points) Same as above, but with the word "data".***

 Answer:

+The five words that have the highest PMI with "data" are "cooling", "encryption", "array", "storage", and "database".